 Farmers’ perceptions of increased climate uncertainty correspond with patterns documented in other African contexts.
 For instance, in Masaba South Sub-County, Kenya, rural farmers reported delayed rainfall, reduced precipitation, and rising temperatures, prompting adaptation measures such as crop diversification and adjustment of planting dates (Karimi et al., 2021).
 Similarly, smallholder farmers in Ethiopia identified frequent droughts, irregular rainfall, and temperature fluctuations as major risks influencing their agricultural decisions (Deressa et al., 2017).
 These cross-regional observations suggest that the climate impacts perceived by households in Adamawa reflect actual physical changes affecting rain-fed agriculture.

 The study also found notable spatial differences in climate impacts across the LGAs, supporting previous findings that vulnerability and adaptive capacity vary even within small geographic regions.
 Differences in agro-ecological conditions, soil quality, and access to water create localized risk profiles, as documented in other smallholder farming systems (Brown & Funk, 2008).
-This underscores the need for location-specific adaptation planning, as crop production systems are exposed to climate stress to varying degrees.
+This underscores the need for location-specific adaptation planning, as crop production systems are exposed to varying degrees of climate stress.

-Importantly, the research indicates that adaptation strategies such as crop diversification, use of drought-tolerant varieties, and livelihood diversification helped mitigate the negative effects of climate change on rural livelihoods.
+Importantly, the research indicates that adaptation strategies such as crop diversification, the use of drought-tolerant varieties, and livelihood diversification helped mitigate the negative effects of climate change on rural livelihoods.
 This aligns with evidence demonstrating that adopting climate-smart practices can improve household food security.
 For example, studies in Nigeria show that practices like mixed cropping, soil and water conservation, and crop diversification are significantly associated with enhanced food security (Adanigbe et al., 2024; Omotayo et al., 2025).
-Panel data further suggest that households implementing adaptation measures experience higher food security levels compared to non-adopters (Akinbile et al., 2021).
-In this study, higher adaptation strategy indices particularly in Ganye likely contributed to reduced livelihood vulnerability relative to the other LGAs.
+Panel data further suggest that households that implement adaptation measures experience higher food security levels than non-adopters (Akinbile et al., 2021).
+In this study, higher adaptation strategy indices, particularly in Ganye, likely contributed to reduced livelihood vulnerability relative to the other LGAs.
 Tthis is also in agreement with the recent studies conducted by Ejeh & Mshelia (2026) in Yobe State.

-While these findings correspond broadly with existing literature on climate impacts and adaptation, they also highlight persistent contextual constraints.
+While these findings broadly align with the existing literature on climate impacts and adaptation, they also highlight persistent contextual constraints.
 Socio-economic factors, including education, access to extension services, availability of credit, and land tenure, continue to influence decisions to adopt climate-smart practices (Mashi et al., 2022; Kassie et al., 2015).
 Despite relatively high levels of adaptation in the study area, limitations such as inadequate infrastructure and restricted resource access may still reduce the effectiveness of these strategies for some households, especially in Mubi North and Fufore.

 Therefore, the study confirms that climate variability has substantially affected food crop production across all three LGAs, as reflected in consistently high CCII values.
 Spatial analysis indicated that Fufore and Mubi North experienced comparatively greater perceived impacts than Ganye.
 One-way ANOVA results revealed a statistically significant overall difference in climate impacts among the LGAs, suggesting spatial variation in climate-related stress on agricultural production.
-However, the Tukey HSD post-hoc test showed no significant pairwise differences between LGAs, implying that observed variations reflect cumulative spatial effects rather than stark contrasts between specific locations.
-Moreover, the findings indicate that while climate change has imposed considerable livelihood challenges across the study area, the uptake of adaptation strategies particularly in Ganye appears to bolster household resilience.
+However, the Tukey HSD post hoc test showed no significant pairwise differences among LGAs, suggesting that the observed variation reflects cumulative spatial effects rather than stark contrasts between specific locations.
+Moreover, the findings indicate that while climate change has imposed considerable livelihood challenges across the study area, the uptake of adaptation strategies, particularly in Ganye, appears to bolster household resilience.

 4.1 CONCLUSION AND RECOMMENDATION